malkam03/TEC-CR/Arquitectura_de_Computadores_II/Workshops/T1/README.md

 sudo apt install gcc
 ```
 ***Python TK***
-If you wish to use the script to plot serial data...
-You must have python Tk installed, you can install it with:
+If you wish to use the script to plot serial data then you must have python Tk installed, you can install it with:
 ```
 sudo apt install python3-tk
 ```